fluese/T1w_250um/README.md

 This data set is supplementary to the ultra high resolution T1-weighted MPRAGE data set with an isotropic resolution of 250 µm.
 It consists of the source data used to generate the resulting data set by averaging.
-Each volulme has a native isotropic resolution of 250 µm with a total number of eight volumes.
+Each volume has a native isotropic resolution of 250 µm with a total number of eight volumes.
 Additionally, a PD-weighted GRE was acquired in the first session.
 Furthermore, isotropic 1 and 0.5 mm T1-weighted data of the same subject acquired with the